meliao/osdc_support/quickstart.rst

 ..  warning::

 		Remember to terminate your VMs in the Tukey console when not in use to free up valuable cores for other OSDC users.
 Make sure if it's something you built from scratch, to snapshot it first!
+To learn more visit the :ref:`VM <instances>` or :ref:`FAQ/Best Practices <osdc-9>` sections.

 QUICKSTART TERMINAL SESSION: SSH'ing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^